mezoistvan/ng2-flatpickr/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Reproduction**
 Please produce a stackblitz reproduction if possible, it's a huge help during bugfixing.
+[This is a starter project with ng2-flatpickr already set up.](https://stackblitz.com/edit/ng2-flatpickr-issue-starter)

 **Expected behavior**
 A clear and concise description of what you expected to happen.